TomTuckerGolf.com

 How To Schedule a Putter Fitting

-By appointment, please contact Tom Tucker through his cell phone (716) 474-3005, or by email at ttucker@rochester.rr.com
+By appointment only, please contact Tom Tucker through his cell phone (716) 474-3005, or by email at ttucker@rochester.rr.com

 Why You Should Get Fitted For a Putter